The figure displays the observed data for each subject, as well as two curves from simulations using the design and the covariates of each subject:

 - Split occasions: Split the individuals by occasions in case of IOV.

 - Population fits : Model estimation on the subject’s design based on the population parameters.

 - Individual fits : Model estimation on the subject’s design and covariate based on the individual parameters.
 The individual parameters come from the conditional mode or the conditional mean estimation.

-By default, only the observed datas and the individual fit are proposed.
+By default, only the observed data and the individual fits are displayed.